artemkondyukov/xray_cardiometry/README.md

-## X-ray cardiometry. \n This project aims to detect cardiac abnormalities on chest x-ray images.
+## X-ray cardiometry.
+This project aims to detect cardiac abnormalities on chest x-ray images.